How Much Does a Roof Wrap Cost?

 ItemCostNotes

-Felt squeegee set$15 to $25Essential for flat surfaces, prevents scratches
+Felt squeegee set$15 to $25Essential for flat surfaces

-Knifeless tape$12 to $20Makes clean cuts without touching the paint
+Knifeless tape$12 to $20Clean cuts without touching paint

 Frequently Asked Questions